RTT realization of quantum affine superalgebras and tensor products: Quantum affine superalgebras and their representations

 \subsection{Highest $\ell$-weight modules.}

 Let $V$ be a $U_q(\Gaff)$-module.
 A non-zero vector $v \in V \setminus \{0\}$ is called a {\it highest $\ell$-weight vector} if $v$ is $\super$-homogeneous and

 V is called a {\it highest $\ell$-weight module} if $V = U_q(\Gaff)v$ for some highest $\ell$-weight vector.
-Similarly, the notions of {\it lowest $\ell$-weight vector} and {\it lowest $\ell$-weight module} are defined by replacing the above condition $(i< j)$ with $(i > j)$.
-Similarly, one can define the notions of highest/lowest $\ell$-weight modules/vectors for representations of the $q$-Yangian $Y_q(\Glie)$ by dropping the $t_{ij}^{(n)}$ above.
+The notions of {\it lowest $\ell$-weight vector} and {\it lowest $\ell$-weight module} are defined by replacing the above condition $(i< j)$ with $(i > j)$.
+Similarly, one can define the notions of highest/lowest $\ell$-weight modules/vectors for representations of the $q$-Yangian $Y_q(\Glie)$.